 With the SASB standards recently codified and ready for use by companies and investors, the time is right for markets to envision and aggressively pursue a future in which broad economic prosperity is no longer held back by outmoded, zero-sum thinking.
 As a practitioner of the “dismal science,” the marriage of sustainability and finance continues to fill me with optimism for both.

-Madelyn Antoncic, PhD, is CEO of the SASB Foundation.
+Madelyn Antoncic, PhD, is former CEO of SASB.
 She also serves as a member of the Board of Directors of S&P Global Ratings and Fin Tech Acquisition Corp III and serves on the Board of Overseers of Weill Cornell Medicine.
 Formerly, she has held a variety of leadership roles with global financial institutions in both the private and public sectors, including the World Bank, Goldman Sachs, and Lehman Brothers.